typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-extraneous-class.md

 ### `allowWithDecorator`

-The `allowWithDecorator` option adds an exemption for classes that contain a member decorated with a `@` decorator.
+The `allowWithDecorator` option adds an exemption for classes decorated with a `@` decorator.

 <!--tabs-->